Open-MSS/MSS/docs/demodata.rst

 mswms
 ~~~~~
-We provide demodata by executing the :code:`mswms_demodata --create` program.
+We provide demodata by executing the :code:`mswms_demodata --seed` program.
 This creates in your home directory data files and also
 the needed server configuration files.
 The program creates 70MB of examples.
 This script does not overwrite an existing mss_wms_settings.py.